zmaril/OgreDocs/README.md

   element of id 1.
 * `q/-->` is a function which adds on an outwards traversal step to the pipe.
-This means that the Gremlin query will take all the vertices it is currently thinking about and then look for all the vertices that the previous vertices pointed to.
+This means that the Gremlin query will take all the vertices it is currently thinking about and then think about all the vertices that the vertices in it's mind pointed to.
 * `q/into-vec!` executes the query and returns the results inside of a vector.
-Up until this call, the Gremlin query hasn't actually done anything yet.
+Before this call, the Gremlin query hasn't actually done anything yet.
 Only when a function that ends with a bang is passed in does anything actually happen beyond just a GremlinPipeline getting built up.